 Ease of use makes NordVPN a great choice for those who don’t want to worry about the details; you just click a button and go.
 It also offers up to six-simultaneous connections, always a plus for watching the BBC on one device while doing your banking on another.

 On the downside, our own tests have found that NordVPN doesn’t quite match up with competition when it comes to speed.
 That said, it should still be plenty good for streaming iPlayer video so long as you’ve got a decent Internet connection.

 Other Reasons Why We Like NordVPN

-NordVPN being based in Panama, which is an additional benefit for privacy-conscious users who like to download entertainment and stream it.
-NordVPN supports up to six simultaneous connections, which makes a subscription even cheaper if it’s shared with friends or family.
+NordVPN is based in Panama, which is an additional benefit for privacy-conscious users who like to download entertainment and stream it.
+NordVPN supports up to six simultaneous connections, which makes a subscription even cheaper if shared with friends or family.

 Other Reasons Why We Like CyberGhost

 Not only can a single CyberGhost subscription be used on five different devices, it’s better priced than most VPN services.
 CyberGhost also collects payment through a different company to protect your privacy, in addition to having a no-logging policy.

 - Smooth user interface